ekeimaja/golang-postgres-test/README.md

 ## devlog

+23.04.2022: I tried to create layout with Svelte and CSS.
+Again reminder that I am not a frontend dev.

 22.04.2022: Added beginning of frontend.
 Need to study a bit svelte next.

 21.04.2022: Added the first unit test